Abstand and ausbau languages: Roofing

 Kloss described an ausbau language as providing a "roof" (German: Dach) over dependent varieties, whereas non-standard varieties without a reference standard were "roofless dialects".
 He used the term "near-dialectized sister languages" for varieties roofed by a standard variety with which they are related but not mutually intelligible, such as Low Saxon (roofed by Standard German), Occitan and Haitian Creole (roofed by French), and Sardinian (roofed by Italian).
+A later development is the notion of multiple, pluricentric standards within the same language; for German not one but at least three roofs are offered: Standard German German, Standard Austrian German and Standard Swiss German.
+These newer conceptualizations, however, may be restricted by "One Standard Axioms", which uphold presuppositions of a single standard, a single "Dach", that exert hegemonic power e.g. the "One Standard German Axiom" (OSGA).